katiewalkerfurniture/katiewalkerfurniture.github.io/_work/islington.md

 A table and four bench seats capable of sitting sixteen or four comfortably.
 In rippled ash and fabric.

+## Awards ##
-Holder of the Worshipful Company of Furniture Makers Guildmark No. ???
+- Worshipful Company of Furniture Makers, Bespoke Guildmark